edkahara/iReporter/README.md

 * Users can create accounts and log in.

-* Users can create, edit, or delete their reports.
+* Users can view, create, edit and delete their reports.

 * Users can create two types of reports:
   - red-flag report: This is a report in which a user reports an incidence of corruption.
 For instance, a user can report a bribery incident.